Share this article

 Marshmallows can be toxic to dogs because they often contain xylitol - a sweetener that can cause liver failure and seizures in dogs.

-It’s also a bad human food for dogs because it contains no nutritional value for them, and is often high in sugar and fat, and poses a choking hazard.
+It’s also a bad human food for dogs because it contains no nutritional value for them, is often high in sugar and fat, and poses a choking hazard.

 Cherries